 Medical Student Simulation

-The medical student simulation course is designed to act as a bridge between the non-clinical and clinical years of medical school.
+The medical student simulation programs designed to increase clinical proficiency in both technical and non-technical skills.
 The simulation events facilitate linking patient symptoms, exam findings and management plans to students' knowledge of anatomy, pathophysiology and pharmacology.
 The simulations range from e-chart management, invasive procedural training on manikins and tabletop simulators to interactions with standardized patients.

-First and Second year students have the opportunity to start developing their knot tying and suturing skills in a month long workshop that meets once a week for an hour.
-During this course they are taught the basics and given time to practice and build upon and perfect their skills.
-Students who participate in the Introduction to Surgery I & II courses have the first option to take the workshop as space is limited.
-Once these students have registered, the course will be open for other interested students until the workshop is full.
+First and second year students have the opportunity to develop their knot tying and suturing skills in a month long workshop that meets once a week for an hour.
+During this course they are taught the basics and given time to practice and build upon their skills.
+Students who participate in the Introduction to Surgery I & II courses are given priority when registering for this workshop, as space is limited.

 Students can register for this course on the Sakai website.